qgtcollab/qgtcollab.github.io/theory.md

 With Bayesian inference, we investigate the impact of recent near-threshold J/ψ production measurements by the J/ψ 007 experiment and GlueX collaboration on the extraction of proton's gravitational form factors.
 We apply the generalized parton distribution framework at the next-to-leading order and demonstrate a stable expansion for the near-threshold kinematics.
 We find that the experimental constraints are in good agreement with the state-of-the-art lattice simulations, where negative Cq(t) and Cg(t) are strongly preferred.
 This highlights a great potential to extract them from future high-precision experiments.

+The figure shows the average proton mass and scalar radii with parameters sampled from their posterior distributions as compared to the lattice result.

 # String Theory Inspiration for the GPD Models

 Kiminad A. Mamo and Ismail Zahed, Parametrization of Generalized Parton Distributions from t-Channel String Exchange in AdS Spaces, [Phys.Rev.Lett.
 133 (2024) 24, 241901](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.133.241901), Published 10 December, 2024